finos/datahelix/docs/GettingStarted/GeneratingData.md

 ## Hints and Tips

-* The generator will output velocity and row data to the console as standard (see [options](../Options/GenerateOptions.md) for other monitoring choices)
+* The generator will output velocity and row data to the console as standard (see [options](../Options/GenerateOptions.md) for other monitoring choices).
-    * If multiple monitoring options are selected the most detailed monitor will be implemented
+    * If multiple monitoring options are selected the most detailed monitor will be implemented.
-* Ensure any desired output files are not being used by any other programs or the generator will not be able to run
+* Ensure any desired output files are not being used by any other programs or the generator will not be able to run.
-    * If a file already exists it will be overwritten
+    * If a file already exists it will be overwritten.
-* Violated data generation will produce one output file per rule being violated
+* Violated data generation will produce one output file per rule being violated.
-    * This is why the output location is a directory and not a file
+    * This is why the output location is a directory and not a file.
-    * If there are already files in the output directory with the same names they will be overwritten
+    * If there are already files in the output directory with the same names they will be overwritten.
-* It is important to give your rules descriptions so that the manifest can list the violated rules clearly
+* It is important to give your rules descriptions so that the manifest can list the violated rules clearly.
-* Rules made up of multiple constraints will be violated as one rule and therefore will produce one output file per rule
+* Rules made up of multiple constraints will be violated as one rule and therefore will produce one output file per rule.
-* Unless explicitly excluded `null` will always be generated for each field
+* Unless explicitly excluded `null` will always be generated for each field.

 #
 [< Previous](CreatingAProfile.md) | [Contents](StepByStepInstructions.md) | [Next Section >](Visualise.md)